percona/pmm/markdown/createpxccluster.md

 #### Minimum request example

-Since the API has the defaults mentioned above, the HTTP request can have the kubernetes cluster name as the only parameter.
+Since the API has the defaults mentioned above, the HTTP request can have the Kubernetes cluster name as the only parameter.

 Example: